iandersonalmeida/Book-Purchasing-System/README.md

 The project is currently under development.

 ## Inspiration
-This application is based on the book: Spring Microservices in Action.
+This application is based on the book: Spring Microservices in Action, and Spring Framework Documentation.